AlexThesys/audio-random-player/README.md

 * Add more waveforms to the LFO.
 * Alternative interpolation method (e.g. cubic) for the audio pitch.
 * User parameters for distortion.

+- If you find any of the missing features or limitations crucial, please don't hesitate to contact me.